 Discussion

 Many studies have reported that the family Libellulidae serves as the second intermediate host for many digenean parasites (Yamaguti 1938; Doss and Farr 1969; Ratnakumari et al. 1991).
 Larvae of other anisopteran families have also been reported as second intermediate hosts (Doss and Farr 1969).
-In our study, three trematode metacercariae were recovered from the two families of pdonates, Libellulidae and Gomphidae (Anisopteran group).
+In our study, three trematode metacercariae were recovered from the two families of odonates, Libellulidae and Gomphidae (Anisopteran group).
 Among 110 studied Anisopteran larvae, 55 were infected with three species of metacercariae.
 The family Gomphidae was represented by 61 larvae and Libellulidae by 59 larvae.
 Both groups of larvae were infected by three species of metacercariae: Metacercariae of Ganeotigrinus, Pleurogenoides malampuzhensis, and Metacercaria sp.
 I Malampuzha.
 The highest prevalence of these metacercariae was shown by P. malampuzhensis, followed by G. tigrinus and Metacercaria sp.
 I Malampuzha.
 Metacercaria of Ganeo tigrinus was found in Gomphidae and Libellulidae, with prevalence rates of 13.55% and 16.39% respectively, and mean intensities of 10 and 9 respectively.
 Similarly, metacercariae of P. malampuzhensis had prevalence rates of 22.03% and 27.8% respectively, while mean intensities were 13 and 15.
 Metacercaria n. sp.
 I was found with prevalence rates of 15.25% and 13.1%, and mean intensities were 4 and 6 in the dragonfly nymphs of the families Gomphidae and Libellulidae.
-The prevalence and intensity of the metacercariae in dragonfly nymphs are chiefly influenced by the prevalence of cercariae in the primary host, the definitive host, climatic conditions, and the duration of the life cycle of the trematode parasite.
+The prevalence and intensity of the metacercariae in dragonfly nymphs are chiefly influenced by the prevalence of cercariae in cthe primary host, the definitive host, climatic conditions, and the duration of the life cycle of the trematode parasite.

 A summary of the metacercariae recovered, their hosts, prevalence of infection, and mean intensity is presented in Tables 1 and 2.
 From Table 1, it is clear that the prevalence and intensity of infection of the three species of metacercariae in their respective hosts vary over the three months.
 In June 2014, metacercariae were found at high prevalence and intensity, while in August 2014, the metacercariae were found at the lowest prevalence and intensity.
 This may be due to the availability of cercariae from the primary host.
 Odonates are ecologically significant organisms, serving as both predators and prey in their larval and imago stages.
 The larvae of odonates play a crucial role as second intermediate hosts in the life cycle of trematodes.